22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Sound Hole

 The sound hole is responsible for creating tone.
 It is only available on acoustic guitar.
-When we vibrate the strings, bass frequencies produce and pass through the soundhole to enhance frequencies to construct the tone.
+When we vibrate the strings, bass frequencies are produced and passed through the soundhole to enhance the frequencies and construct the tone.

 Rosette